EXHIBITION: EXPERIMENTS CARVED FROM TIME

 Title: Experiments Carved from Time

 Artists: Jordan Zayas Kelly, Xavier Laurent Leopold, Aziah J Lusala, Ramone “K” Anderson, presented by Bolanle Contemporary.
+Video works by Suni Mullen, Allen-Golder Carpenter with Emmanuel Massillon, and Aziah J Lusala

 Venue: Bleur Gallery & Studios, 62–64 Baker Street, London W1U 7DF